 While Linux has a reputation for being stable, able to keep chugging along for years, there are times when the desktop will just freeze and stop responding to input.
-One of the most common solutions to fix a frozen desktop is to restart the PC.
+One of the most common fixes for a frozen desktop is to restart the PC.
 An easier way is to just restart the desktop.

-Let’s see how to do this on three of the most popular desktop environments: Gnome, KDE, and XFCE.
-We will be using Ubuntu (Kubuntu/Xubuntu) for this illustration.
+Let’s see how to do this on five of the most popular desktop environments in Linux: Gnome, KDE, XFCE, LXQt and MATE.
+We are using Ubuntu (Kubuntu/Xubuntu/Lubuntu/Ubuntu MATE) for this illustration.